SJTUCourse/SensorTag-Experiment/README.md

 2. Describe the function and name of the sensor chip you used.
 You can find the information of the related sensors [here](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/tearDown.html).

 3. Choose an application for your used sensor.
-> i.e., I used [TMP007](http://www.ti.com/product/tmp007) for the measurement of the enviroment temperature in the Minhang campus of Shanghai Jiao Tong University
+> i.e., I used the sensor of [TMP007](http://www.ti.com/product/tmp007) to measure the enviroment temperature in the Minhang campus of Shanghai Jiao Tong University.
+To prove